R3ub3nG/MyWebsite/README.md

 - `npm run preview` - Preview the production build locally
 - `npm run deploy` - Deploy to GitHub Pages

-## 📱 Responsive Design

-The portfolio is fully responsive and optimized for:
-- Mobile devices (< 600px)
-- Tablets (600px - 960px)
-- Desktops (> 960px)

-## 🌙 Theme Customization

-The application includes a customizable theme with light and dark modes.
-The theme configuration can be found in `App.jsx`.

 ## 🚀 Deployment

 This project is configured for deployment to GitHub Pages: